 Find the Good in Social Media

 Sometimes social media can make us feel more alone and isolated, but now is a good time to connect with people in different ways.
-Lots of people around the world are connecting on Instagram or Facebook live to share their talents and teach each other new skills.
+Lots of people around the world are connecting on Instagram, TikTok, or Facebook Live to share their talents and teach each other new skills.
 Try following the hashtag #TogetherAtHome (@glblctzn) to stay connected with your favorite musicians bringing you “live” music as we navigate this pandemic together.

 Get Outside & Practice Mindful Movement

 Endorphins, our ‘feel-good’ hormones, get produced when we practice mindful movement, and we could all benefit from a pick-me-up right about now.
 If you can, get outdoors for a few moments each day.
 Soak up some Vitamin D and get some fresh air.
 If you can’t spend time outside, try some stretches at home or follow a workout on YouTube, any movement helps!

 Be the Kind of Friend You Wish to See in the World

 Reach out to the people in your life; ask them how they’re feeling and share your own experience if you feel safe to do so.
 Maybe try going through your contact list and spreading some hope by giving out some compliments or telling people why you’re thankful for them.
 You can learn more about how to be a good friend at Youth Empowerment.com, MHA’s Screening to Supports, and the Seize the Awkward Campaign.

 Try to Stay in the Now

 If you feel like you’re on a rollercoaster that only goes up and your anxiety is just compounding – try to bring yourself back to the present moment and focus on what is happening right now.
 Tune into your senses.
 Ask yourself what you see, smell, taste, feel, and hear, and notice how your body starts to ground itself.
 For other coping methods to keep you present, check out our article on Developing Coping Strategies.